Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 # kong.conf but in environment variable form

-# change this for k8s setup to a number matching CPU limit.
+# change this for Kubernetes setup to a number matching CPU limit.
 Suggested value is 4 or 8
 KONG_NGINX_WORKER_PROCESSES="auto"
 KONG_UPSTREAM_KEEPALIVE_MAX_REQUESTS="100000"
 KONG_NGINX_HTTP_KEEPALIVE_REQUESTS="100000"